Mays-AlFasfous/Data-Analytics-Journey-SQL-Anomaly-Detection-and-Power-BI-Dashboards/README.md

 ---

-## ✨ **Why This Portfolio?**
-This portfolio represents the depth and versatility of my skill set in data analytics.
+## ✨ This portfolio represents the depth and versatility of my skill set in data analytics.
 Whether it's designing a database to handle complex data, uncovering insights through predictive models, or presenting data in a visually compelling way, these projects demonstrate my ability to solve real-world problems and support business decisions.

 ---